gtmtechltd/puppet_ldapdn/README.md

 * write out an appropriate ldif file
 * execute it via an ldapmodify statement.

-This puppet resource is currently in it's infancy and is capable of running successfully.
-However, it may need extending for your particular case as follows:

-* It uses the -Y EXTERNAL -H ldapi:/// SASL authentication mechanism.
-You may wish to bind specifically using an authorised dn, however this is on the todo list (or alternatively feel free to fork and submit)

 Examples of usage are as follows:

 First you might like to set a root password: